 Make the most out of your viewings and have a list of questions for the estate agent.
 This is a significant financial commitment so you should take your time while you are there, asking the agent appropriate questions.
 Also, do not be afraid to view the property more than once.

 Once you have found a property, you make a formal offer through your estate agent.
 Before doing so, you should understand exactly what is included in the purchase price, such as fixture and fittings.

-As and when you make an offer and this is accepted, you move onto the next step of the conveyancing process.
+As and when you make an offer and this is accepted, you move onto the next step of the residential property conveyancing process.

-There are several stages involved in buying a property once you have had your offer accepted, which are as follows:
+There are several stages involved in a property purchase once you have had your offer accepted, which are as follows:

-You will need to appoint a Conveyancer or Solicitor to manage the legalities involved.
+You will need to appoint a Residential Property Conveyancer or Solicitor to manage the legalities involved.
 This will include:

 Gathering the necessary technical and non-technical documents with full details on the property,

 Completing the local authority, water and drainage, and environmental searches,

 Producing a buyer’s report, known as a Report on Title,